robertblindt/robertblindt/README.md

 <hr>

 I'm an **Engineering Professional** with expertise in developing hardware and software prototypes, processes, and validation tests.
-I have worked with engineering and management teams over the whole product development life cycle to ensure project deliverables, quality and performance standards were met.
+I've collaborated with engineering and management teams throughout the entire product development life cycle to ensure the fulfillment of project deliverables, as well as attain quality and performance standards.
 <br><br>
-I am a quick learner with a passion for improving and creating tools that improve efficiency and help companies achieve their business goals.<br>
+I'm highly adaptable and driven by a passion for enhancing and crafting tools that boost efficiency, ultimately assisting companies in reaching their business objectives.<br>

 ## ✨ About Me: